shashwat-mittal/GoGit/CONTRIBUTORS/IIITA/Second_year/DiyaWaghmare/info.md

 3. git bisect, git hooks, git submodules

 If we had added all 3 answers at the end we would have only one hunk to edit while adding commits intsead of two hunks.

+1. Create a merge commit: In this method, an extra merge commit will show along with all the other commits in that PR in our commit history.
+This extra merge commit gives details about which branch is being merged.
+2. Squash and merge: There is no extra merge commit in this method as all the commits in that PR gets squashed along with it.
+There is an option to change the commit message so that we will see only one commit in our commit history.
+3. Rebase and merge: This method rewrites git history to append changes from the branch individually, without creating a merge commit.
+This method should be used carefully.
+4. Merge locally: In this method you can use your command line to merge commit.
+After fetching remote, we use git merge --no-ff to prevent fast-forwarding a commit.
+This works like the 1st method and adds an extra merge commit.

+The first method in which we create a merge commit is the best way to do it because you can clearly see all the commits (helpful in instances where you need to find a bug) and the commit history isn't altered either.